ipetkov/dotfiles/README.md

 * `config`: contents which might represent the `~/.config` directory.
 Basically "literal" configs and definitions which get linked/incorporated through home-manager
 * `docs`: additional documentation files, mostly for myself, but may be useful to others
-* `homeManagerConfigurations`: top-level fully instantiated home-manager configurations.
+* `homeConfigurations`: top-level fully instantiated home-manager configurations.
 Useful for having the CI cache the artifacts and make sure that everything builds.
 Also includes a `module` attribute which allows for importing/overriding the definition as needed.